- Machine mark removal and rust removal

 The above accounts for why it is important to carefully consider the mass finishing machine type and how it can contribute to finishing media efficiency

 Contamination of the surface of workpieces often makes it harder for the media to finish inner layers.

-Excessive presence of lubricant substances such as oils, greases, and sticky dirt, tend to affect media efficiency.
+The excessive presence of lubricant substances such as oils, greases, and sticky dirt tends to affect media efficiency.

-Human labour plays an important role in determining media efficiency too.
+Human labor plays an important role in determining media efficiency too.

 Low media presence reduces media-to-parts ratio, making part-on-part contact occur, and affecting the efficiency of finishing media.